Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 </figure>
 </div>

-This is how we arrived at a three step pipeline: with developers putting the baseline variant information in `pyproject.toml`, this information being then copied to the wheel itself, along with the metadata specifying which variant this wheel is, and eventually the information from all wheel variants being combined into a single `variants.json`.
-Over time, we also realized we could make things simpler by aligning the structure along all three files.
-We started with a `pyproject.toml` file being transformed into a horrid form of Core Metadata fields, and then again into `variants.json`.
-We ended with a `pyproject.toml` table that's converted 1:1 into a `variant.json` file inside the wheel (with variant properties added), and then `variant.json` files from different wheels being merged into a single `variants.json`.
+We arrived at a three step pipeline: developers put the baseline variant information in `pyproject.toml`; it is then copied to the wheel itself, along with the metadata specifying which variant this wheel is; and eventually the information from all wheel variants are combined into a single `variants.json` file.

+Later, we also realized we could make things simpler by aligning the structure along all three files.
+Initially, `pyproject.toml` file used to be transformed into a horrid form of Core Metadata fields, and then again into `variants.json`.
+In the final design, the `pyproject.toml` table was converted 1:1 into a `variant.json` file inside the wheel (with variant properties added); and then `variant.json` files from different wheels were merged into a single `variants.json`.

-At this point, it is also worth noting that as we realized that the provider information can change across package versions, we should replace a single `variants.json` file with per-version `{distribution}-{version}-variants.json` files, whose names match the initial parts of wheel filenames.
+At this point, it is also worth noting that as we realized that the provider information can change across package versions, we needed to replace a single `variants.json` file with per-version `{distribution}-{version}-variants.json` files, whose names match the initial parts of wheel filenames.

-Another useful advantage of statically defining the variant mapping is that it enables more arbitrary variant labels — the identifiers found in wheel filenames.
-Since they no longer needed to be predictable from variant properties, we could permit custom labels, and just store those inside `variants.json` instead of the hash.
+Another useful advantage of statically defining the variant mapping was that it enabled more arbitrary variant labels, i.e. the identifiers found in wheel filenames.
+Since they no longer needed to be predictable from variant properties, we could permit custom labels, and just store those inside `variants.json` in place of the hash.
 For example, the wheel could be named `-cu126.whl` rather than `-3f0459a2.whl`.

 ## The opt-in/opt-out debate, plugin installation and discovery